The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

 for some joint distribution of the form

 where $\mathbf{U}$ is an auxiliary random vector with bounded cardinality.
-The convexity of the capacity region in (\ref{general_region}) follows from arguments of a nature similar to those presented in Subsection \ref{MAC Common Converse}, namely, by relying on a time-sharing random variable.
-Note that the structure of the conditional PDF in (\ref{PDF}) implies the Markov relations: The proof of Theorem \ref{conf_cap} consists of two main parts.
+The convexity of the capacity region in (\ref{general_region}) follows from arguments of a nature similar to those presented in Section \ref{MAC Common Converse}, namely, by relying on a time-sharing random variable.
+Note that the structure of the conditional PDF in (\ref{PDF}) implies the Markov relations:

+The proof of Theorem \ref{conf_cap} consists of two main parts.
 First, we provide an outer bound for the general capacity region in (\ref{general_region}).
 Then, by choosing a jointly proper complex Gaussian distribution for $(\mathbf{X}_1,\mathbf{U},\mathbf{X}_2)$, we show that the upper bound is indeed achievable and thus characterizes the actual capacity region.

 The outer bound for the capacity region is obtained by substituting the random vectors $(\mathbf{X}_1,\mathbf{U},\mathbf{X}_2)$ in (\ref{general_region}) with appropriately chosen jointly proper complex Gaussian random vectors $(\mathbf{X}_1^G,\mathbf{V}^G,\mathbf{X}_2^G)$, which satisfy a certain Markovian relation.
 We conclude that the chosen random vectors $(\mathbf{X}_1^G,\mathbf{V}^G,\mathbf{X}_2^G)$ indeed admit the desired Markov relation using the following lemma \cite[Section 2, Theorem 1]{Markov_Gauss}.